Our Future Path! A plan for a better world!

 Introduction

-Two important features of a Moderated Economic system are described by its name.
+Moderated Two important features of a Moderated Economic system are described by its name.
 In one case, our community leaders and governments would moderate (watch over) our economic activity to safeguard and to promote the financial wellbeing and accumulation of wealth by their citizens and businesses.
-In the other case, we would create a moderate (fair and reasonable) economy where economic activity stays within some practical limits and does not become excessive or extreme.
+In the other case, we would create a moderate (fair and reasonable) economy where economic activity stays within some practical limits and does not become excessive nor extreme.

 In general, a Moderated Economy would extend a Market Economy’s focus on the economic self-interests of the individual to include the economic self-interests of the community, the state, and the nation.
 As we saw earlier, our actions can create, redistribute or destroy wealth.
-We want to focus not only on helping individuals to become wealthier, but also on helping our communities, states and nation to become wealthier.
+We want to focus not only on helping individuals to become wealthier, but also on helping our communities, our states and our nation to become wealthier.

 In addition, a Moderated Economy would replace the direct control of a Command Economy with more of an economic framework approach.
 Instead of our governments directly owning businesses or telling specific individuals or businesses what to do, our governments would create economic frameworks for our local, state and national economies.
 These frameworks would allow individuals and businesses to operate within a safe and secure environment from which they and our communities, states and nation could prosper and build wealth.

 It is very important to note that for a Moderated Economic System to work, some significant changes will need to be made in the way our governments work.
 In general, some of the same principles that will be needed to go into a Moderated Economic System will need to go into our Political System.
-Specifically, there would need to be more oversight of the governments and safeguards put in place to protect the rights of all of us.
+Specifically, there would need to be more oversight of our governments and safeguards put in place to protect the rights of all of us.
 I already talked a little about this in the section on Political Issues.
 I will refer to these governments as Moderated Governments to make it clear that I am not talking about entrusting our current governments with control of our Moderated Economy.

 Overview

 With the help of our Moderated Governments, the first thing we would need to do is to determine the types and amounts of the basic goods and services that are needed by us in our local communities and in the local regions.
-Then, we would need to determine whether these were already being provided by local sources or through trade with dependable and reliable trading partners or not.
-For any that are not, we would need to determine why not and formulate ideas as to how to fix the problems.
+Then, we need to determine whether these are already being provided by local sources or through trade with dependable and reliable trading partners or not.
+For any that are not, we would need to determine why not and formulate ideas as to how to fix those problems.

-If local producers and suppliers are being undercut by undependable or unreliable trading partners, then we need to do what we can to counter them.
-This may include imposing noncompliance fees based on what unfair practices they are using.
+If undependable or unreliable trading partners are undercutting the prices of our local producers and suppliers and of our dependable and reliable trading partners, then we need to do what we can to counter them.
+This may include imposing non-compliance fees based on what unfair practices they are using.
 I will talk more about these fees in an upcoming subsection below.

 In some cases, there may be a lack of infrastructure or expertise in producing or providing some good or service.
 In those cases, our Moderated Governments may need to provide some support to help businesses to ramp up to produce or to provide the needed goods or services.
 In some cases, that would mean providing some temporary incentives or disincentives to encourage local individuals and businesses to do what is necessary to provide what we need.